 Q: The foundation on my 1980s-era house is insulated on the exterior with sheets of foam board.
 Several inches of foundation are exposed above grade, where the foam is protected by aluminum flashing.
 The foam and flashing are unsightly.

 Would it risk termites or other problems to raise up the ground level with soil or river rock to cover up the foam?
-Are there better materials to cover and protect the foam?
+Are there better foundation insulation coatings to cover and protect the foam?
 Thanks. – Robert T.

 On the plus side, it allows for continuous insulation for homes with exterior foam on the walls.
 It also provides a small thermal mass benefit, although this is mainly true in climates with wide daily temperature swings above and below the comfort zone.
 An example would be the high deserts of the Southwest.
 And even in these climates, the benefit would be primarily for above-grade walls, not foundation walls.